teach-afp/www/input/lecture6.md

                  put (Store new_ptr newHeap)
                  return ptr ```

-   *Getting the value of a reference*: it implies to look up a memory location
+   *Getting the value of a reference*: look up a memory location
     in the store.
-We crash with our own "segfault" if given a non-existing pointer.
-(Observe that the state has not been changed.)
+We crash with our own "segfault" if given a non-existing pointer (observe that the state has not been changed.)

    ```haskell
    deref :: Ptr -> Eval Value